Learning Abroad Center

 How to submit your application:

-You can apply for this scholarship after you have submitted your Freshman Seminar Abroad program application.
+You can apply for this scholarship after you have submitted your program application.
 The scholarship application will appear as an optional item in your program application checklist.